Article On Finding, Interviewing, and

 There is also an accountability issue for NSA member.
 NSA members know that NSA will investigate any complaints from a meeting planner and the speaker could lose his valued membership if complaints are substantiated.
 You wouldn't want to use a dentist who wasn't ADA approved; it's the same sort of thing.

 Also, keep an ear open for speaker referral groups.
 Like many business networking groups out there where there is only one person accepted per topic, speaker referral groups speaker referral groups sometimes do this locally.
 This puts the pressure on the group to only accept those whom they have seen in action and feel will represent the group well.
-A good example is www.SouthernCaliforniaSpeakers.com who have a number of speakers (from wine to humor to sales marketing) who will travel, but prefer to serve events in their area.
+A good example is the Speaker Source of San Diego who have a number of speakers (from wine to humor to sales marketing) who certainly will travel, but prefer to serve events in their area, taking the pressure off you to transport and house them.
+And a local speaker never misses the flight to your event!

 Once you have looked at a few sites and think you have found either the right speaker or a short list of candidates, it’s time to pick up the phone.